An Infeasible-Point Subgradient Method Using Adaptive Approximate Projections: Convergence of ISA

 In the following, we focus on the case $\varphi<f^*$, i.e., using a constant lower bound in the step size definition (\ref{eq:alphak}).
 Such a lower bound is often more readily available than (useful) upper bounds; for instance, it can be computed via the dual problem, or sometimes derived directly from properties of the objective function such as, e.g., nonnegativity of the function values.

-Following arguments similar to those in the previous part, we can prove convergence of the ISA (under certain assumptions), provided that the projection accuracies $(\varepsilon_k)$ obey conditions analogous to those for the case $\varphi\geq f^*$.
-Let us start with analogons of Lemmas~\ref{lem:2} and~\ref{lem:3}.
+Following arguments similar to those in the previous part, we can prove convergence of ISA (under certain assumptions), provided that the projection accuracies $(\varepsilon_k)$ obey conditions analogous to those for the case $\varphi\geq f^*$.
+Moreover, recall that for $\varphi<f^*$, every refinement phase is finite, so that $f_k>\varphi$ is guaranteed for all $k$; in particular, Step~\ref{step:terminate_opt} is never executed since $X\cap\{x \suchthat f(x)<\varphi\}=\emptyset$.